-We’ve relaunched our summer camp for sheltered teens, Camp Rise Up.
 Fresh air, sunshine, and outdoor play was a vital part of The Floating Hospital’s prescription for health when our first barge launched in 1866 and we hold true to the benefits today.

 We provide personal healthcare items (like tampons and toothpaste), baby care essentials (like diapers and wipes), healthy food and snacks, seasonally appropriate new clothing, children’s toys and books, and social services support.